usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 regardless of whether they pertain to a person with a disability.
-Some commenters noted that even if some public entities might find it more efficient to make all individualized, password-protected or otherwise secured conventional electronic documents accessible from the outset, this exception is valuable because it gives
+Some commenters noted that even if some public entities might find it more efficient to make all individualized, password-protected or otherwise secured conventional electronic documents accessible from the outset, this exception is valuable because it gives entities flexibility to select the most efficient option to meet the needs of individuals with disabilities.

-176 See §§ 35.130(b)(1)(ii) and (b)(7) and 35.160.
-177 See id.

-entities flexibility to select the most efficient option to meet the needs of individuals with disabilities.
 The Department also received many comments opposing this exception.
 Commenters pointed out that it is often critical for individuals, including individuals with disabilities, to have timely access to individualized, password-protected or otherwise secured